dapr/community/technical-and-steering-committee-charter.md

 ## Bootstrap and Transition

-In order to bootstrap the STC, 5 seats are allocated in November 2021.
+In order to bootstrap the STC, 5 seats are allocated in September 2021.
 Two for Microsoft, two for Alibaba and one for Intel committee members as the current active companies to the project.
 This can expand up to 11 seats maximum over the coming years.

 The next election will be held in November 2023 for all currently filled seats at that time.